sc-dyer/super_tg_graphing/README.md

 Note: I had issues running this with python 3.7 which were resolved when I installed the pillow package

 This program is used for analyzing data outputted by SUPER_TG and comparing it to measured garnet traverses.
-To use this program simply run main.py with python or python3 and follow the prompts.
+To use this program simply run main.py with python3 and follow the prompts.

 **CSV file formatting:**